ICD / ITKE - Faculty of Architecture and Urban Planning

 The programme is open to students with a recognized Bachelor degree in architecture (or architectural science), urban planning, civil engineering, biology or biomimetics, environmental engineering or similar engineering or natural science degrees.
 All programme courses are instructed in English.

 The programme is structured as a 2 year professional masters degree for students with a 3 year bachelor degree.
 However, students with a suitable 4 years bachelors degree or students who already hold a masters degree may apply for advanced standing – subject to the review by the university.
 Such applicants will be considered for placement on the third semester of the programme.

 As the German university system offers free education, there are no tuition fees for both German and international students attending the Integrative Technologies and Architectural Design Research, M.Sc. programme at the University of Stuttgart.

-Please be aware that the application deadline for the fall 2014 intake is February 15, 2014.
+Please be aware that the application deadline for the fall 2014 intake has passed (February 15, 2014).

 See online application form and instructions below.